 Tattoo Aftercare

-2. Starting the next day, use a simple fragrance free lotion, or ointment to moisturize the tattoo up to 3x a day (i.e. after showering, and in the morning) Using as little product as you can.
+2. Use, fragrance-free and alcohol-free lotion, or ointment to moisturize the tattoo up to 2x a day (i.e. after showering, and in the morning) Using as little product as you can.

-~ a note on ointments (ie. Aquaphor): It is incredibly easy to misuse Aquaphor or other ointments like it, as it does not soak into the skin.
+~ a note on ointments: It is incredibly easy to misuse ointment moisturizers like Aquaphor.
 You must use it correctly or infection/ink loss can take place.
 Use the smallest amount possible, and rub it in gently.
 If the skin is still shiny, wipe off the excess product with a clean hand.
-I suggest not using any ointments on a tattoo on the first night, especially if large and/or machine done.~
+I don't ever suggest using ointment on a fresh tattoo for at least 24hrs after getting it~

-4. Stay out of the sunlight, lakes, pools, baths, hot tubs, saunas and tanning booths until the tattoo is healed (at least 20 days for hand-poke, a month for machine).
-Cover your new tattoo with cloth in the summer while going outside, as its not suggested to put sunscreen on a tattoo in its open would phase.
+4. Stay out of the sunlight, lakes, pools, baths, hot tubs, saunas and tanning booths until the tattoo is completely healed (at least one month).
+Cover your new tattoo completely while going outside.
+It is not suggested to put sunscreen on a tattoo in its open would phase (first 15 days, or until the peeling has stopped).
 Do not submerge your new tattoo in water while it is healing.
 Sun exposure will fade your tattoo.
-This can be minimized by using sunscreen, at least SP30, on your tattoos when outside for longer than 15 minutes, during any time of year.
-Some inks are more photosensitive than others (particularly red).
-This means the body will have a histamine reaction if the tattoo has been exposed to too much sun.
-This can happen to any tattoo no matter how old, so if you notice your tattoo feeling itchy and raised, you may need to step out of the sun, or just drink some water.
+This can be minimized by using sunscreen, at least SP50, on your tattoos when outside for any length of time, during any time of year.
+Tattoo ink is photosensitive, particularly color ink.
+This means the body can have a histamine reaction if the tattoo has been exposed to too much sun.
+If this happens while its still healing you may see small blisters and it will be very itchy or even painful.
+If this happens, continue aftercare as instructed, and do not expose the area to any sunlight until it heals.
+Histamine reactions can happen to any tattoo no matter how old, so if you notice your tattoo feeling itchy and raised, you may need to step out of the sun, or drink some water.

-6. Everyone has an opinion about what healing method is best.
+5. Everyone has an opinion about what healing method is best.
 You will learn your preferred way; this is mine.
-If your tattoo looks like it needs a touchup, email me with photos, and I will get you scheduled at no cost, within 1 year of being done.
-The best time to get a touch up is within 6 months of first getting the tattoo.
+If your tattoo looks like it needs a touchup, or there are any other issues with it, email me with photos, and I will get you scheduled at no cost.

 Should you have any problems or questions you may always email me! spaceghosttattoo@gmail.com